uw-echospace/group-website/content/authors/adkris/_index.md

 My core competency is in programming, with an expertise in Python and Java.
 I am currently studying how signal processing methods are used in passive acoustic monitoring projects to address project-specific goals and aid in ecological conservation.

 At Echospace, I am developing and applying computational methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
-We collect our echolocation data from local bat colonies by deploying AudioMoths, which are autonomous recording units, at the Union Bay Natural Area beside the Husky Football Stadium.
+We collect our echolocation data from local bat colonies by deploying AudioMoths, which are autonomous recording units, at the Union Bay Natural Area, beside the Husky Football Stadium.

 Feel free to ask me any questions at my email on pursuing research as an undergraduate!